How to Remove Bathroom Mould

 Always remember to dry the shower curtain thoroughly once you’ve cleaned it and removed the mould.

 There are also mould remover liquids available to tackle surfaces that include showerheads, drains and taps.
-Find out more about cleaning your bathroom properly.

 How can I keep my bathroom mould free?